MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ### Limit on the number of hosted machine groups per environment

-The number of bot hosted machine groups is limited to 10 for each environment.
+The number of hosted machine groups is limited to 10 for each environment.
 If you reach this limit, delete an existing hosted machine group to create a new one.

+### Limit on the number of bots per hosted machine group

+The maximum number of hosted bots per hosted machine group is limited to 10.

 ### Delete unused resources